 If You Go:

-Look for special events, such as artist speakers, to be scheduled during the exhibit’s run, from Feb.
-1 to Oct.
-4, 2020.
+The exhibit is open through Jan.
+3, 2021.
 You can easily spend an entire day exploring at the High Desert Museum, and after hours of fun grab a bite at the onsite Rimrock Cafe.
 There are picnic tables outside if you choose to pack your lunch.
 The museum is open daily except for Independence Day, Thanksgiving and Christmas.
-Check out their website for rates and hours, and find more inspiration for Winter Trips in Central Oregon.
+Check out their website for rates and hours.